m-tosch/mu/README.md

 ./mu_tests --gtest_brief=1
 ```

-*note: test failures will still be reported individually if a test fails*
+*note: individual test failures will still be reported if a test fails*

 ## Coverage